Braincell Braincell.sa rfcargo.braincell.solutions rf.braincell.solutions governata.com Listed by 0day Syndicate Ransomware Group

 Braincell is a Saudi technology startup that optimizes business decision-making through AI-powered automation and data integration

 On May 29, 2026, Saudi technology startup Braincell appeared on the leak site of the 0day Syndicate ransomware group.
-The company, which provides AI-powered automation and data integration services, had internal files exfiltrated after a ransomware attack.
+The company, which provides AI-powered automation and data integration services, is claimed to have had internal files exfiltrated after a ransomware attack.
 While the exact number of people affected remains unknown, anyone whose personal or business records were stored in those systems could now have their information circulating in criminal circles.

-Confirmed Details of the Breach
+Reported Details of the Breach

 Public reporting indicates that attackers listed several Braincell domains — braincell.sa, rfcargo.braincell.solutions, rf.braincell.solutions, and governata.com — on the 0day Syndicate leak portal.
 The data consists of internal files exfiltrated during a ransomware incident.
 No precise count of exposed records has been released, and the precise date of initial compromise is not yet public.
 The incident follows the group’s typical pattern of stealing data before encrypting systems and then threatening to publish it unless a ransom is paid.